viniciuscosta110/viniciuscosta110/README.md

 # Hi there, welcome to Vinicius' profile. 👋

 ## About me
-- Computer engineering student at UFAL (Federal University of Alagoas)
+- Science engineering student at UFAL (Federal University of Alagoas)
 - Web and mobile developer with notions in UI/UX
-- I know a bit of video edition and do some posts for Instagram
+- I know a bit of video edition and did some posts for Instagram
 - Currently, I'm increasing my knowledge with ReactJS and also keep improving in other things that I know

 ## Abilities (Just a resume)